Oscar J. Friend: Legacy

 Upon the death of his friend and literary agent, Otis Kline, Oscar Friend acquired ownership of his company, Otis Kline Associates.
-Friend, with the partnership of his wife Irene Ozment Friend, became one of the foremost international science fiction and fantasy agents of the 1950s and 1960s.
+Friend, with the partnership of his wife Irene Ozment Friend, became one of the major international science fiction and fantasy agents of the 1950s and 1960s.
 Oscar Friend's clients included Isaac Asimov, Robert A. Heinlein, Ray Bradbury, Robert E. Howard, Theodore Sturgeon, Murray Leinster, and Frank Herbert.

 Novels

-Friend's thrillers were written under the pen name Owen Fox Jerome.
-He also used the pen names Ford Smith & Frank Johnson for his science fiction novels, and the pseudonym Sergeant Saturn as editor.
+Friend's thrillers were written using the pseudonym Owen Fox Jerome.
+He also used the pseudonyms Ford Smith & Frank Johnson for his science fiction novels, and the pseudonym Sergeant Saturn as editor.